 Disadvantages of API keys

-- Not suitable fort authorization
+- Not suitable for authorization

 - Less suitable for complex permission management